How I Survived a Brain Hemorrhage

 I’ve come full circle.
 It’s time to move on.

-A Footnote: This holiday season why not take a moment to give the gift of compassion by making a donation to the petition to help the northern sled dogs who so desperately need your help.
+A Footnote: This holiday season why not take a moment to give the gift of compassion by making a donation to the petition to help create awareness of the plight of the northern sled dogs who so desperately need your support.
 Thank you on behalf of sled dogs everywhere. https://bit.ly/2tz4iGZ

 How I Survived a Brain Hemorrhage by PJ Yukon Poet Laureate ©2019